richardtallent/vue-simple-calendar/README.md

   `1` (Monday) for Europe or `6` (Saturday) for much of the Middle East.
 - `monthNameFormat` - The format to use for the month names.
 Possible values are `numeric`, `2-digit`, `narrow`, `short`, or `long`, and the default is `long`.
 - `weekdayNameFormat` - The format to use for the names of the days of the week.
 Possible values are `narrow`, `short`, or `long`, and the default is `short`.
-- `timeFormatOptions` - This takes an object containing `Intl.DateTimeFormat` options to be used to format the event times.
+- `timeFormatOptions` - This takes an object containing `Intl.DateTimeFormat` options to be used to format the item times.
 The `locale` setting is automatically used.
 This option is ignored for browsers that don't support `Intl` (they will see the 24-hour, zero-padded time).
 - `dateClasses` - Optional object, where the key is a date in ISO form (e.g., "2018-04-15") and the value is a string or array of additional CSS classes that should be applied to the main element for that date.
 This could be useful for dynamically highlighting selected dates, holidays, blocked-off dates, etc.
-- `eventTop` - Optional string of a CSS height to be used as the baseline for where items are positioned relative the top of the week.
+- `itemTop` - Optional string of a CSS height to be used as the baseline for where items are positioned relative the top of the week.
 By default, this is `1.4em`, the height of the standard `cv-day-number` element.
-- `eventContentHeight` - Optional CSS string of the total height of your items, _not including_ borders.
+- `itemContentHeight` - Optional CSS string of the total height of your items, _not including_ borders.
 The default is `1.4em` (1.0 from the font, 0.2 \* 2 from the padding.).
 You would only set this if you're overriding the item height.
 This doesn't actually change the item height, it is only used to position the items below one another.
-- `eventBorderHeight` - Optional CSS string of the sum of your items' top and bottom borders.
+- `itemBorderHeight` - Optional CSS string of the sum of your items' top and bottom borders.
 The default is `2px`.
 You would only set this if you're overriding the item top and/or bottom border width.
 This doesn't actually change the borders, it is only used to position the items below one another.
 - `periodChangedCallback` - Optional **function** to be called calendar updates initially and any time thereafter where the date range shown on the calendar changes.
-This is intended to allow your application to, say, query a back-end server to update the `events` property based on the date range visible in the calendar.
+This is intended to allow your application to, say, query a back-end server to update the `items` property based on the date range visible in the calendar.
 When your function is called, it is passed an object as the argument, with four keys: `periodStart` / `periodEnd` (the dates that fall within the range of the months being shown) and `displayFirstDate` / `displayLastDate` (the dates shown on the calendar, including those that fall outside the period).
 See CHANGELOG for details on why I'm using a functional property rather than emitting an event.
 - `currentPeriodLabel` - Optional label for the "Today" button (the button in the header to return to the current period).
 If blank, this will show the current date period (_i.e._, the period where today's date would fall).
 If this has the special value `icons`, it will display an icon, where the icon depends on whether the current date period is in the past, is the displayed period, or is in the future.
 The default icons for this are `⇤`, `-`, and `⇥`, respectively.
 If you use any other string, the button will show the literal value you provide.
 - `currentPeriodLabelIcons` - Optional replacement for the above three icons.
 Pass this as a three-character string.
 - `doEmitItemMouseEvents` - Optional, default is false.
 If true, emits `item-mouseenter` and `item-mouseleave` events when the mouse hovers over a calendar item.
 In most cases, styling the `isHovered` class is enough to handle hover interactions with a calendar item.
 However, if you want to, say, show a tooltip or menu when a user hovers over a calendar item, you may need access to the real-time mouse DOM events.
 Be sure that your use of these events doesn't conflict with the user's ability to click, drag, read, or otherwise interact with the calendar items.
 NOTE: if you use slots for your calendar items, this property is ignored. (#136)

+Tips for Vue component properties:

+- Remember to use _kebab-case_ when specifying these properties using attributes on the `calendar-view` element (_e.g._, `<calendar-view month-name-format="long">`:
+- Remember to use _binding_ (`:` prefix) for properties that should be a Boolean, number, array, or otherwise interpreted with JavaScript (_e.g._, `<calendar-view :show-times="true">`).
+You can omit the `:` for string properties with literal values.

 ## Calendar Item Properties